 REquipment Update Ann Shor

 The program is really growing nicely.
 Jim Smith is working at the new center in Worcester 20 hours/week picking up/delivering and refurbishing devices.
 There was an open house in late October which was quite successful, attended by many.
-Secretary Polanowitz attended and was very impressed with the program.
+Secretary Polanowicz attended and was very impressed with the program.
 He voiced some great ideas about some expansions that have been discussed and he has put in a good word about the program.
 Another of the many attendees, Representative Ayers, who operates his own reuse program is a champion in this area within the statehouse and it is hopeful that he will be helpful to the program’s success in getting long-term funding within the state budget.

 As a result of the open house, the Worcester Telegraph wrote up a really nice article and within the week, there were many calls resulting in about 20 device donations.
 A lot of donations are coming in but not so many calls from those in need of devices, so a bit more outreach is needed in that area.
 That said, caution should be used in the extent of the outreach and in which areas, because the current funding is only for this fiscal year and only for Eastern MA with a cut-off at around Worcester.
 The long-term goals going forward for REquipment are: 1) Permanent Funding 2) Statewide.